 As people depend more on GPS to set them on the right paths, waypoints are becoming less tied to physical landmarks like mountains and rock formations.
 GPS waypoints are much more specific: They identify an exact spot on Earth.

 GPS and other navigation systems will often combine waypoints.
-A specific set of coordinates is presented with a physical landmark to help orient the user.
+A specific set of coordinates is presented with a physical landmark to help the user.

-RNAV Waypoints
+Waypoints

 As its name implies, pilots must fly directly over a fly-over waypoint.